UK PM Boris Johnson’s ethics chief resigns in wake of partygate | Politics

 ''I have accepted the outcome and paid it in compliance with legal requirements.
 Paying a fixed-penalty notice is not a criminal conviction,'' he said.

-Geidt was also critical in his report about having repeatedly counseled the Prime Minister's advisers that he must offer public comment on his obligations under "his own" Ministerial Code, a breach of which usually leads to a minister's resignation.
+Geidt was also critical in his report about having repeatedly counselled the Prime Minister’s advisers that he must offer a public comment on his obligations under “his own” Ministerial Code, a breach of which usually leads to a minister’s resignation.

 It had been reported at the time that Geidt had threatened to quit after the publication of the Sue Gray report into lockdown breaches in Downing Street unless Johnson issued a public explanation for his conduct.